Class P4

 p4.api_level= anInteger -> anInteger

 Sets the API compatibility level desired.
-This is useful when writing scripts using Helix Server commands that do not yet support tagged output.
+This is useful when writing scripts using Helix Core Server commands that do not yet support tagged output.
 In these cases, upgrading to a later server that supports tagged output for the commands in question can break your script.
-Using this method allows you to lock your script to the output format of an older Helix Server release and facilitate seamless upgrades.
+Using this method allows you to lock your script to the output format of an older Helix Core Server release and facilitate seamless upgrades.
 This method must be called prior to calling P4#connect().

 p4 = P4.new